Safety first: the top 10 winter insurance claims

 Rear end impacts

 The police and DVSA remind us to maintain safe stopping distances ten times greater than normal on snow and ice-covered roads.
 The spike in the number of tail-end shunts in wintry conditions shows how important it is to heed this advice.
 Taking it slow and steady is essential for staying safe, and for keeping your no claims bonus intact.
-For more information on how to drive to safely in tough conditions, we have an article on that very topic.

 If there’s a fault with your car, it’s very likely that harsh winter conditions will expose it, potentially leaving you stranded in the cold; something none of us wants to experience.
 Adequate breakdown cover therefore becomes more important than ever — especially for specialist vehicles.
 But we know that prevention is the key in these situations, to avoiding them in the first place.
 So it’s important to check that your service and maintenance schedule is up to date; and pay particular attention to include anti-freeze and tyre condition.
 We know that it’s not something anybody wants to do on a wintry Saturday morning, but taking the time can be really beneficial in the long run.